Ouranosinc/xscen/docs/goodtoknow.rst

 Which can also be activated in the code using :py:func:`xclim.core.options.set_options`.
 Note that this only applies to attributes that are *added* to a dataset.
 Some xscen functions will instead update an existing attribute.
 For example, when calculating the climatology of a variable with `long_name` `Mean temperature`, :py:func:`climatological_mean` will update the `long_name` as `30-year average of Mean temperature`.
 This automatic update is done for all locales available in the variable, no matter what xclim option is activated.
 For example, if a `long_name_eu` exists in the variable and a Basque translation catalog exists in that xscen instance, then the attribute will be translated, no matter what xclim's ``metadata_locales`` is set to.

 Translation is of course not automatic but relies on manually populated `gettext <https://docs.python.org/3/library/gettext.html?highlight=gettext#module-gettext>`_ catalogs. xscen ships with a catalog of french (fr) translations.
-See :ref:`Translating xscen` to learn how to add translations to xscen. xclim's documentation of the same subject is `here <https://xclim.readthedocs.io/en/stable/internationalization.html>`_.
+See :ref:`contributing/translating-xscen` to learn how to add translations to xscen. xclim's documentation of the same subject is `here <https://xclim.readthedocs.io/en/stable/internationalization.html>`_.

 Module-wide options
 -------------------